mesobrain/NEATmap_software/README.md

 Code source, tutorial, documentation are available at: https://github.com/mesobrain/NEATmap_code.

 Whole-brain test dataset is available at: https://zenodo.org/record/8133486.

+The trained neural network parameters can be downloaded from this [link](https://drive.google.com/drive/u/0/folders/1lPJaprmVCawnKinYXb5Wa_orkfEniNY4).

 <br />

 ### 2. Installation $ Running <a name="installation"></a>